bonfireprocessor/riscv_debian_install/readme.md

     └── uEnv.txt
 ```

-The dircetory run will contain the output artefacts, currently the created SD-Card image as sdcard.img, and a temporary scripts used during the process.
+The dircetory run will contain the output artefacts, currently the created SD-Card image as sdcard.img, and temporary scripts used during the process.

 In mnt there are mountpoints for the root and boot partition of the SD-Card image, they are mounted as Linux loop devices.

 ### How it works
 The main building blocks for the Image creaion are

- * A loop device to load mount the partitions on the SD-Card image like a real disk
+ * A loop device to mount the partitions on the SD-Card image like a real disk
  * The mmdebstrab Tool from Debian
- * QEMU User-Mode and  ELF interpreter to run RISC-V binaries transparently on an Intel/AMD/ARM Hostsystem
+ * QEMU User-Mode Emulator and  ELF interpreter to run RISC-V binaries transparently on an Intel/AMD/ARM Hostsystem
  * systemd-nspawn to run a chroot lightweigt container on the mounted SD-Card image

- The combaination of QEMU und systemd-nspwan creates an containrzed environment on the SD-Card Image which almost works as an RISC-V userland.
+ The combaination of QEMU und systemd-nspwan creates an containerized environment on the SD-Card Image which almost works as an RISC-V userland.

  In most cases mmdebstrap is used to create an Debian Userland in a subdirectory of the host filesystem.
 My scripts directly run on the mounted SD image, this saves the need to copy over everything later and also keeps the host system clean, everything resides only in the SD-card image.